ceph/ceph-container/README.md

 To build your branch on Centos 7 on the `wip-nautilus-superb` branch.
 But please make sure the branch name contains the release name from which the branch is created.

-It's also possible to use the Ceph development builds instead of the stable one (except for master).
+It's also possible to use the Ceph development builds instead of the stable one (except for main).
 The ceph packages will be pulled from shaman/chacra repositories.
 The Ceph development images are using the `latest-<release>-devel` tag where release is the ceph release name (ie: luminous, mimic, nautilus)